Kazouha/Kazouha/README.md

 - 👋 Hi, I’m @Kazouha
 - 👀 I’m interested in a lot of things, especially plant biology and bioinformatics.
-- 🌱 I’m currently learning Python and Java (Informatics student).
+- 🌱 I’m currently learning Python and Java (Computer Science student).
 - 📫 How to reach me: via Twitter would be best.
 Link is in my bio.
 You can PM me in either English or German.

 <!--- - 💞️ I’m looking to collaborate on ... --->